Mt. Everest Expedition (8,848m)

 It is worth knowing that Destination Holiday Treks and Expedition got a license from the Ministry of Culture, Tourism and Civil Aviation of Government of Nepal and can organize expeditions in the Himalayas.
 There are not any foreign companies that can get such a permit or can operate without it.
 Only Nepalese companies are allowed to provide all kind of support for mountaineers.
 Even if you decide to choose any foreign company, it is allowed to operate through a Nepalese one and you will have to pay extra for intermediaries.
 That is why it is better to contact us directly and another reason is the fact, that we take responsibility for your safety, and provide you with all legal, administrative, logistical, guiding and support services once you get off the plane.

-Preparing yourself
+Preparing yourself for Mt Everest Expedition

 You must be mentally and physically tough to attempt to climb Everest (29,035 ft./8,850 m).
 If you are an ambitious average person, you need about a year of preparation to climb Everest.
 Consider that after avalanches, exhaustion and high altitude sickness lead to accidents on Everest.
 You should also know how to handle oxygen and mask regulators.
-Being fit will reduce your oxygen consumption, lets you pass slower climbers, and you can reach the summit early to catch the stunning morning views.
+Being fit will reduce your oxygen consumption, let you pass slower climbers, and you can reach the summit early to catch the stunning morning views.
 Moreover, you will be better prepared to face unexpected bad weather.

 We recommend you climb at least one mountain over 20,000 ft.
 It will enable you to learn how to use gear and equipment and face a hostile environment at high altitudes.
 You will also get an idea of the amount of endurance you require and the level of physical fitness this mammoth task demands.